 A great number of cannabis strains will stimulate the appetite, but not all of them are created equally when it comes to causing an acute case of the munchies.
 Some of the well-known strains that are guaranteed to have Thanksgiving guests polish off the appetizers and come back for more include OG Kush, Blue Dream, Candyland, Girl Scout Cookies, Pineapple Express, and Afghani.
 Usually, indica or indica-dominant strains work the best for building an appetite—but quite a few sativa strains serve well to build appetite, too.

 Because chances are there will be several people present at your Thanksgiving gathering, consider your method of consumption so that everyone gets plenty.
-This festive occasion lends itself perfectly to a large blunt of OG Kush, Girl Scout Cookies, or another strain of your choice.
-Passing joints will no doubt meet with favor among those gathered, but a blunt has more staying power and will last longer.
+This festive occasion lends itself perfectly to large joints of OG Kush, Girl Scout Cookies, or another strain of your choice.

 Fortunately, you don’t have to come up with an infused Thanksgiving menu on your own.
 Since cooking with cannabis is becoming increasingly mainstream, cannabis chefs have taken the guesswork out of it, so you can prepare a great cannabis-infused Thanksgiving meal that’s already passed the taste test.
 There are many choices out there when selecting the best infused dishes for your Thanksgiving.
 Tastes vary, so it’s good to have a selection.